EPMV - Earnings Per Thousand Visitors.

 Neither metric is particularly valuable when you are talking about a website as a whole.

-When comparing relative metrics - having a good baseline (visits) is far more consistent and difficult to fudge than the baseline of RPM (revenue per thousand pageviews or ad impressions).
+When comparing relative metrics - having a good baseline (visits) is far more consistent and difficult than the baseline of RPM (revenue per thousand pageviews or ad impressions).